Best teen apps: a guide for parents | luna app

 Evernote

-Useful for older teens juggling multiple subjects and deadlines.
+It’s especially handy for older teens juggling lots of subjects and deadlines at once.

 Forest

-A fun way to stay motivated during revision.
+This app is a pretty fun way to stay motivated during revision!

 Notion